 Conducting market research for a restaurant

-The purpose of a market analysis is to assess whether there is sufficient demand within your chosen location to open up a new restaurant.
+The purpose of finding out how to do market research for a restaurant is that it allows you to assess whether there is sufficient demand within your chosen location to open up a new restaurant.

 In carrying out this research, it’s important that you: